ka1130/just-sudo-it/_posts/2017-04-10-reasons-for-changing-career-path.md

 It was also at Rails Girls where I got to know there is a place called Coders Lab, an intensive full-time bootcamp that takes 6 weeks of hard work, costs a fortune - but actually guarantees you will find a job as a Junior Developer after completion.
 I asked my mentor what he thought about that and he told me that, yes, that’s a hard deal but for those ready to commit - it’s worth it.
 I took a discount flier for Coders Lab and kept it in a cabinet so that I saw it every day.
 Remember I told myself: “if anything else fails, I’ll go for it”.

 May 2016, I woke up one morning, having a really tough year behind me, and it dawned on me quite mightily: “actually, isn’t NOW the right time”?
 I do not believe in stories of “one day change” of one’s life, I guess there was a huge subconscious process behind but the truth is: it was this morning when I took the decision.
 I quit my job.
 Enrolled to Coders Lab.
 Learned as hard as I could.
 And you know what?
 That was reaaaalllly cool.
 I simply couldn’t break away from coding, it turned out to be the most engaging, rewarding - and, yes, creative activity I’ve ever experienced.
 Obviously, it’s also wearing at times, as any job, I guess.
-But I feel that a developer’s job is just a great fit to me.
+But I feel that a developer’s profession is just a great fit to me.

 ## ...and what now?

-Well, I have just started my first job as a Junior Developer.
+Well, I started working as a Junior Developer a few days ago.
 So actually - it all just began.
-Once I settle down a bit, I plan to write more on that.
+Once I settle down a bit, I plan to write a bit more on that.
 Keep your fingers crossed!